Experienced Workers’ Compensation Lawyers In Miami

 After you report the accident to your employer, it’s their responsibility to report the injury to their carrier as quickly as possible so that you can receive your benefits quickly.
 In case your employer doesn’t report the accident, you should contact the carrier and report the accident yourself.
 However, if you don’t have the carrier’s information, you can call the Employee Assistance and Ombudsman Office directly to help you get that information.
 Alternatively, you may contact a Miami workers compensation lawyer for assistance.

-Is it Always Necessary to Hire a Miami Workers’ Compensation Lawyer?
+Is it Always Necessary to Hire a Miami Workers’ Comp Lawyer?

 Not everyone will need a Miami workers’ compensation lawyer.
 For instance, if you sustain minor injuries or your employer doesn’t dispute that you were injured at work, you may not need an attorney in such a situation.
 However, in case you’re seriously injured, or your injuries keep you out of work for a long time, you may want to hire an experienced workers compensation lawyer to help you get fair compensation to cover medical treatment expenses and lost wages.

-When Should You Hire a Workers Compensation Lawyer?
+When Should You Hire a Miami Work Injury Lawyer?

 Workers’ compensation insurance is a requirement for almost all employers in Florida.
 This type of insurance is designed to provide employees with wage loss benefits and cover medical costs to injured employees while on active duty.
 For this reason, most employees who get injured at work assume that they won’t need an attorney.
 After all, why would you hire a Miami workers compensation lawyer if there is a system specially put in place to protect you in case of a work-related injury or illness?